zalando/zalando.github.io/_docs/resources/github.md

 ## Joining Zalando on GitHub

-For all Zalandos the process is simple: go to the **internal** site at [people.Zalando.net](http://people.zalando.net) and register your GitHub username, you will then automatically be invited into the organizations.
+For all Zalandos the process is simple: go to the **internal** site at [people.Zalando.net](http://people.zalando.net) and register your GitHub username, you will then automatically be invited into the organizations, the sync happens once a day.
+To get an invite you will need to have two-factor authentication enabled.
+After you joined the organization you need to change your [membership visibility](https://github.com/orgs/zalando/people) from `Private` to `Public`.

 ## Organization permissions